Popper Roasting Tips

-For those unfamiliar with how to roast coffee using a popcorn popper, I strongly recommend reading Ryan Jacobs’ Roast Your Own tutorial before proceeding.
+For those unfamiliar with roasting coffee using a popcorn popper, I strongly recommend reading Ryan Jacobs’ Roast Your Own tutorial before proceeding.
 That article provides a detailed step-by-step walk-through of the roasting process and is the perfect starting point for any new home coffee roaster.

 This article picks up where that one left off.
-Experience has provided me with a few minor enhancements that will make home roasting in a popcorn popper even better.
+Experience has given me a few minor enhancements to make home roasting in a popcorn popper even better.
 Like the original tutorial, these tips are also geared toward the beginner.
 The popper used in this tutorial is the West Bend 2.

 Yanking The Cord

 It didn’t take too many roasts before I got sick of pulling the cord out of the wall to stop the roast.
-Unlike other roasters such as the Fresh Roast or the Hearthware, the West Bend 2 doesn’t have an OFF switch.
+Unlike other roasters such as the Fresh Roast or the Hearthware, the West Bend 2 has no OFF switch.
 Note: the original West Bend Poppery does have an off switch.
 The way to stop a roast is simply by pulling the cord out of the wall.
 Pulling on anything electrical isn’t my idea of fun.
-The simple solution here is to get a dedicated power strip for the roaster.
+The simple solution is to get a dedicated power strip for the roaster.
 This will allow the roaster to manually turn on and off the roaster from a switch.
-Far more elegant and if you’re roasting multiple batches it becomes a slight time saver.
+Far more elegant, and if you’re roasting multiple batches, it becomes a slight time saver.

 Cooling the Beans Method 1

 The common method of cooling beans is using a cookie tray and the wind.
 This works fine enough unless it’s a warm day without a breeze.
-In a previous article, we learned that cold weather is an enemy for roasting.
+In a previous article, we learned that cold weather is an enemy of roasting.
 On the flip side, hot weather is the enemy of cooling.
-If the freshly roasted coffee doesn’t cool, then it’s still roasting.
-And if it’s still cooking the coffee will end up over-roasted and flat.
+If the freshly roasted coffee doesn’t cool, it’s still roasting.
+And if it’s still cooking, the coffee will be over-roasted and flat.

 Use a perforated metal colander to cool your coffee roast.